darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=02m55s)

-* // BB
+* // BB (= BlackBoard)
   * 1893
   * 1933 Erdüs
   * 1948 L. M. Kelly
   * finite number of distinct points in the real Euclidian plane.
   * all the points are **collinear** or their exists a straight line through exactly 2 points

 Now one of the things that may indicate that the theorem is possible and not completely trivial is that this is not a combinatorial theorem.
 You see because, oh yea sorry, for the sake of brevity, in the remaining of this hour, I will say points, I mean **distinct points**, and when I say line, I mean **straight line**.

 Well the Euclidian **axiom** that connects points and lines is that any two points uniquely determine a line through them.

 * // BB
   * any 2 points determine uniquely a line through them

 Now let us translate the formulation of all these properties and theorems a little bit.
 Let us call, let us translate, points into persons, lines into clubs, a point lies on a line is that person is a member of the club.